TerriaJS/terriajs-server/README.md

 This is a basic NodeJS Express server that serves up a (not included) static TerriaJS site (such as National Map) with a few additional useful services.

+* `/proxy`: a proxy service which applies CORS headers for data providers that lack them.
+Add URLs to config.json to enable them.
+* `/crs`: a proj4 coordinate reference system lookup service.
+* `/convert`: an ogr2ogr server-side conversion service.
+* `/ping`: returns 200 OK.
+* All other requests are served from the `wwwroot` directory you provide on the command line, which defaults to `./wwwroot`

 ### Install

 1. Download and build your National Map (or AREMI, etc) somewhere.